William Curtis Green: Personal life

 Curtis Green married twice; the first being to Cicely Dillworth née Lloyd (c.1872–1934) at Lichfield Cathedral on 19 October 1899.
 They had a son, Christopher (b.
 1900), and four daughters, Cicely Alice (b.
-1902); Margret Elizabeth (b.
+1902); Margaret Elizabeth (b.
 1904); Joan Priscilla (b.
 1907); and Agnes Mary (b.
 1910).
 Cicely was a member of the Crossfield family who were prominent Quakers headed by Theodore Crossfield and for whom Curtis Green designed the Society of Friends Hall (now Adult School Hall) in Croydon in 1908.

 Soon after Cicely's death in 1934, Curtis Green met Laura Gwenllian James née Rice (c.1874–1952), whom he married on 2 August 1935 at Lambeth Palace.
 James was the widow of the third Lord Northbourne and daughter of Admiral Sir Ernest Rice.

 Among Curtis Green's grandchildren were the architect Jeremy Sampson (Sam) Lloyd (1930–2009) and the artist and designer Elizabeth Jane Lloyd (1928–1995).
 Sam Lloyd carried on the Lloyd Green and Adams business after the retirement of his father, Antony, in 1970.
 Curtis Green's great-grandson, Michael, is a furniture restorer, currently based in Battersea, South West London.